Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 "Aqua.
 Ven.
 One day, I will set this right."

 Watch the interaction between Lea and Isa, and then go and watch their interactions in the yearsto come.
 Cry at what happened to their friendship.

-Lea's wish to be "immortal" was what did it for this troper.
-Knowing how he went out... *sniff*
+Lea's wish to be "immortal", knowing how he went out.